wal06seismo/academic_WashU/content/authors/admin/_index.md

 ---
 # Display name
-title: Walid Ben-Mansour
+title: Adrea Williams

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoc Research Associate
+role: Seismology Graduate Student

 # Organizations/Affiliations to show in About widget
 organizations: